 Having a car is a necessity these days, especially if you are living in a place without solid public transportation.

-When your car has broken down to the point it is beyond repair, you may have to take out an auto loan to finance a new one.
-If you have bad credit, qualifying for an auto loan is difficult.
+When your car has broken down to the point it is beyond repair, you may have to take out an auto loan to finance a new one; and if you have bad credit, qualifying for an auto loan is difficult.
 However, you still have plenty of options to help you buy that new vehicle.

 Ask Yourself How Much You Really Need A New Car